 Social cohesion is most commonly measured in terms of trust and common social norms

 The lack of a unified definition raises a variety of challenges for the measurement of social cohesion.
 Most researchers have assumed that high levels of cohesion and social capital in a community will be reflected in high levels of trust between individuals and the observance of common social norms.
 Therefore, trust and norms are among the most common indicators used in empirical research, although some studies include traditional measures of social capital such as membership in associations and political participation, as well as crime and “collective efficacy” i.e. the extent to which neighbours pull together to solve community problems (Sampson et al. 1997, Blake et al. 2008).
 Some researchers argue against a preoccupation with trust as an outcome, since generalised trust is but one of the dimensions of social cohesion and is one of the measures most vulnerable to the effects of diversity, unlike others such as associational membership (Hooghe 2007).

 Does increased diversity undermine social cohesion?
-The evidence from the US suggests a negative relationship
+Evidence from the US suggests a negative relationship

 Evidence from Europe and the UK is more mixed: income inequality and deprivation may be more important determinants